wp-plugins/background-manager/readme.txt

 2. Editing an Image Set within Background Manager

 == Changelog ==

+= 1.0.14 (February 6, 2012) =
+* __Added:__ Allow overriding the background _Image Set_ and/or _Overlay_ by the post's _Tag(s)_ or _Category_
+* __Added:__ Ability to download an image directly from an external source (URL) to the Image Set/Media Library, with support for Flickr.
+* __Added:__ Ability to copy images from the Media Library already attached to other posts, pages or image sets.
+* __Added:__ Importer for (sub)directories on the web server
+* Changed: Extra user capability checks for Importers
+* Fixed: Not all Image Sets were shown in the Settings (system dependent)
+* Fixed: Flickr Importer authorization and logout URLs
+* Fixed: 'Add to Image Set' button was missing from Media Library when adding images to an Image Set

 = 1.0.6 (January 28, 2012) =
 * __Added:__ Background image links